 The first thing we have to do is to set the length of the pool.
 The clock allows us to select a 25m or 50m pool, and if it doesn't fit our particular training location, we can make the selection manually.
 That is, if any pool doesn't fit, the minimum distance will be 20m.

 And the next step is to dive into the water.
 The Polar V800 is able to recognize not only your swimming style (backstroke, butterfly, freestyle...), but can also identify when you have reached the end of the pool and are starting another swim.

 It will also give you your SWOLF number.
 For those who don't know what it is, it's a way of numerically representing how you swim.
-The name comes from the mixture of swimming and golf (SWimming and golf).
-SWOLF takes into account how long it takes to complete a length and how many strokes you need to do so, all starting from the size of the pool.
+The name comes from mixing swimming and golf (SWimming and gOLF).
+SWOLF takes into account how long it takes you to complete a length and how many strokes you need to do it, all based on the size of the pool.
 And just like in golf, the lower the number of "strokes" you need to complete a length, the better.

 This is a relative value, so the comparison between different people does not make much sense, but rather it is a valid figure to compare yourself between different sessions.

 In short, this is all the information that the watch gives you: your swimming style, how long you have been swimming and the total distance you have swum.